Agence France-Presse: History

-The current CEO and chairman is Fabrice Fries and the Global News Director is Phil Chetwynd.
+The CEO and chairman is Fabrice Fries and the Global News Director is Phil Chetwynd.
 AFP returned to profitability in 2019 for the first time since 2013 and has consistently posted positive net results every year since.
 In 2023, the net profit reached 1.1 million euros.
 The debt, which stood at 50.2 million euros at the beginning of 2017, was reduced to 26.9 million euros by the end of 2023.

 On 11 February 2025, Deputy News Director for Digital Strategy and Director of Communications Grégoire Lemarchand spoke at the AI in the City event at École normale supérieure, part of the AI Action Summit.
 Editorial Manager of the MediaLab Denis Teyssou participated in a roundtable discussion and Deputy News Director for Photo and Documentation Eric Baradat joined a panel discussion with representatives of Google, Microsoft and Imatag.
+On 8 May 2026, the National Communication Observatory in Niger suspended AFP due to its "repeated dissemination of content likely to seriously undermine public order, national unity, social cohesion, and the stability of republican institutions".
+The decision was criticised by the Committee to Protect Journalists as "censorship".